makrai/notes/dowty82-gramm-rel-in-montague.md

   * question whether in some languages, or at some stages of language acquisit
     * the genitive is interpreted as indicating a context-determined relation, rather than sometimes as denoting the argument of a relational noun
-    * e.g. _mother_ might be analyzed as merely denoting a set, and the phrase _John's mother_ might be analyzed as denoting an individual that is a mother and stands in some important relation to John
+    * eg _mother_ might be analyzed as merely denoting a set, and the phrase _John's mother_ might be analyzed as denoting an individual that is a mother and stands in some important relation to John
 * the agent phrase of a passive